lsaravia/CriticalGlobalForest/PatchThresholdSensitivity.md

  SEAS2       40       9320.0000    1791.0000   5.2036    0.0002    0.9    Abs
 -------------------------------------------------------------------------------

-Table: Quantile regressions of the fluctuations of the largest patch relative to total forest area $RS_{max}$ vs year, for 10%, 50% and 90% quantils at different pixel thresholds.
+Table: Quantil regressions of the fluctuations of the largest patch relative to total forest area $RS_{max}$ vs year, for 10%, 50% and 90% quantils at different pixel thresholds.
 Only the significant quantils are showed, to compare The column group signals the if the fluctuations are relative to the total area (prop) or absolute (Abs)

 ### Patch size distributions